joelmcfarlen/eks_poc/README.md

 ## Configuration

-Edit the `terraform.tfvars` file and update with your own values:
+Edit the `terraform.tfvars` file and update with your own values.
+NOTE: All variables are configured in the root files.

 ```hcl
 environment         = ""